THE BEST MUSIC EVER!

 HOW WERE THESE SONGS RANKED?

 First, I had to establish the criteria for inclusion on the list, or there would have been well over 10,000 songs from the ‘80s to narrow to 500.
-For a song to be eligible for inclusion on this list of THE TOP 500 POP SONGS OF THE 1980S, it must have entered the United States Billboard Top 40 between January 5, 1980 and November 30, 1989.
+For a song to be eligible for inclusion on this list of THE TOP 500 POPULAR SONGS OF THE 1980S, it must have entered the United States Billboard Top 40 between January 5, 1980 and November 30, 1989.
 (For the January 5, 1980 chart, all songs that were already on the chart and ascending were eligible.
 Songs that entered the U.S. Billboard Top 40 in a December are considered songs from the subsequent year).

 THE U.S. BILLBOARD TOP 40

 The “Top 40” comes from the Billboard Hot 100 chart, which is the music industry standard by which a song’s popularity is assessed in the United States.
 The Hot 100 has been published weekly by Billboard magazine since 1958.
-(In the ‘80s, the Hot 100 was determined by radio airplay and retail sales data.
-Today the Hot 100 is determined using both retail and digital sales data, plus radio airplay data, and streaming activity data provided by online music platforms.)
+In the ‘80s, the Hot 100 was determined by radio airplay and retail sales data.
+Today the Hot 100 is determined using both retail and digital sales data, plus radio airplay data, and streaming activity data provided by online music platforms.

 American Top 40 is a weekly radio program that airs internationally and features an ascending countdown of the Top 40 songs on the Hot 100 chart.
-American Top 40 was created by American disc jockey and radio host Casey Kasem (who hosted the program from its inauguration on July 4, 1970 until August 6, 1988).
-In the ‘80s, every week I and millions of people all over the world listened to Casey Kasem count down the most popular songs in the United States from 40 to 1.
+American Top 40 was created by American disc jockey and radio host Casey Kasem, who hosted the program from its inauguration on July 4, 1970 until August 6, 1988.

 20 CRITERIA FOR 2,196 SONGS